adamheins/f/README.md

 You simply need to arrange for the f script appropriate for your shell is sourced, and that a `~/.f` or another alias file pointed to by `$F_PATH` exists.

-For quick installation, do the following:
+For quick installation, run the following in your terminal:
 ```bash
 git clone git@github.com:adamheins/f ~/.fav
 ~/.fav/install